The Blue Hole emerges out of nowhere, like a gigantic blue diamond in the middle of the desert.

 The location, created by a geological occurrence known as the Santa Rosa sink, is magical—as water usually is in a region with little rain.
 Native Americans, cowboys driving their doggies over the Pecos, and Americans traveling west on the Mother Road, Route 66, have found refuge in this region.

-Santa Rosa Blue Hole was established as a national fish hatchery in 1932, and it later evolved into the Blue Hole Recreation Area in the 1970s, before being enlarged to create the Blue Hole Dive and Conference Center in 2011.
+It was established as a national fish hatchery in 1932, and it later evolved into the Recreation Area in the 1970s before being enlarged to create the Dive and Conference Center in 2011.

-It’s located halfway between Albuquerque and Amarillo, and it’s within two hours of 80 percent of all New Mexicans who live inside the state.
+It’s located halfway between Albuquerque and Amarillo, within two hours of 80 percent of all New Mexicans living there.

 2. The Santa Rosa State Parks Division